Spring23-CS5008-BOS-Lionelle/hw1-intro-to-linux-and-git/instructions/README.md

 1. Use one of the command line editors such as Vim, Emacs, or Nano.
 Vim is used in many of the videos but so are the others.
 Even different faculty have different preferences.
 I personally used emacs for years.
 2. Use VSCode remote features to write and save to the file

 It is worth trying both options.
-The first is great for quick edits, but you may find the later easier for larger projects.
+The first is great for quick edits, but you may find the latter easier for larger projects.
 See additional resources to help you out with both options.

 #### Pushing update to Github
 For pushing your update to github you have a couple options based on the method.